Gender and development: Smart economics

 Other international organizations, particular UN families, have so far endorsed the approach of smart economics.
-Examining the relationship between child well-being and gender equality, for example, UNICEF also referred to the “Double Dividend of Gender Equality.”
+Examining the relationship between child well-being and gender equality, for example, UNICEF also referred to the "Double Dividend of Gender Equality."
 Its explicit link to a wider framework of the Millennium Development Goals (where the Goal 3 is Promoting Gender Equality and Women's Empowerment) claimed a wider legitimacy beyond economic efficiency.
-In 2007, the Bank proclaimed that “The business case for investing in MDG 3 is strong; it is nothing more than smart economics.”
-In addition, “Development organisations and governments have been joined in this focus on the ‘business case’ for gender equality and the empowerment of women, by businesses and enterprises which are interested in contributing to social good.”
-A good example is “Girl Effect initiative” taken by Nike Foundation.
+In 2007, the Bank proclaimed that "The business case for investing in MDG 3 is strong; it is nothing more than smart economics."
+In addition, "Development organisations and governments have been joined in this focus on the 'business case' for gender equality and the empowerment of women, by businesses and enterprises which are interested in contributing to social good."
+A good example is "Girl Effect initiative" taken by Nike Foundation.
 Its claim for economic imperative and a broader socio-economic impact also met a strategic need of NGOs and community organizations that seeks justification for their program funding.
 Thus, some NGOs, for example Plan International, captured this trend to further their program.
-The then-president of the World Bank Robert B. Zoellick was quoted by Plan International in stating “Investing in adolescent girls is precisely the catalyst poor countries need to break intergenerational poverty and to create a better distribution of income.
-Investing in them is not only fair, it is a smart economic move.”
-The global financial meltdown and austerity measures taken by major donor counties further supported this approach, since international financial institutions and international NGOs received a greater pressure from donors and from global public to design and implement maximally cost-effective programs.
+The then-president of the World Bank Robert B. Zoellick was quoted by Plan International in stating "Investing in adolescent girls is precisely the catalyst poor countries need to break intergenerational poverty and to create a better distribution of income.
+Investing in them is not only fair, it is a smart economic move."
+The Great Recession and austerity measures taken by major donor counties further supported this approach, since international financial institutions and international NGOs received a greater pressure from donors and from global public to design and implement maximally cost-effective programs.